We have identified the following financial advice and help points for coronavirus affected associate dentists.

 1 – Extended time to pay your next tax bills

-Income tax payments due in July 2020 under self-assessment were automatically deferred until 31 January 2021.
-There were no penalties or late interest charges for the deferral period.
-The 31 January 2021 payment can be paid in 12 monthly instalments.
-To do this, you must have already filed your tax return.
-You will need to contact HMRC before 1 April 2021 to make what is known as a time to pay (TTP) arrangement.
+Income tax payments due for 31 July 2021 can be paid in 12 monthly instalments.
+To do this, you must have already filed your tax returns on time, owe less than £30,000 and have no other plans or debts with HMRC.
+You will need to contact HMRC before 29 September 2021 to make what is known as a time to pay (TTP) arrangement.

 For dentists trading as a limited company, there is no specific announcement about deferring Corporation Tax or other tax payments like PAYE.
 However, if you can’t pay your tax bill, you can still request a time to pay arrangement.

 The HMRC COVID helpline is available on 0800 0159 559 for businesses and self-employed people who are concerned about paying their tax due to COVID-19.
 You can either defer upcoming tax payments by a couple of months or make an arrangement to pay over a period of time.
 HMRC will ask you why you want to defer the tax payment and how long you want to pay.
-I suggest you ask to pay monthly over 36 months.
+I suggest you ask to pay monthly over a period of up to 36 months.

 2 – Coronavirus Statutory Sick Pay Rebate Scheme (CSSPRS) for dentists who are company directors

 You should inform the person responsible for the payroll calculations of any sickness and self-isolation.
-HMRC have a claims online claim system to use.
+HMRC have an online claim system.

 3 – Employment and Support Allowance (ESA) if you’re employed, self-employed or unemployed

-If you can’t work or work reduce hours due to sickness and you are self-isolating or ‘shielding’ because of coronavirus (COVID-19).
-You might be able to claim Employment and Support Allowance (ESA) it’s worth £74.35 a week.
+If you can’t work or work reduced hours due to sickness and you are self-isolating or ‘shielding’ because of coronavirus (COVID-19), you might be able to claim Employment and Support Allowance (ESA) it’s worth £74.70 a week if you are over 25 and £59.20 if you are under.
 A claim does require a lot of paperwork and may not be worth it.
 You will need 2 full years of national insurance contributions to qualify.
 The payment is not means-tested.

 You can not claim if you are entitled to Statutory Sick Pay (SSP) which you could be if you are a director in your company.
 Speak to your accountant about SSP entitlement prior to making any applications